 As users get assigned more privileges, they should be monitored more closely.
 Plus, you should know what’s going on with your organization to maintain complete oversight into who’s accessing your critical data and systems.

-Technically speaking, privileged user management involves managing privileged accounts, which have permanent access to your organization’s critical assets and information.
+Technically speaking, privileged user monitoring involves managing privileged accounts, which have permanent access to your organization’s critical assets and information.
 Despite the confusing name, PUM is all about accounts and not specific people who work in a company.

 If you think having a security system is enough to alert you whenever any weird activity takes place, we have (bad) news for you: It isn’t.